 AI and machine learning are the driving forces for innovations in the field of precision medicine.

-FREMONT, CA: Artificial Intelligence (AI) and Machine Learning are driving much of the innovation in precision medicine in the health care.
+FREMONT, CA: Artificial Intelligence (AI) and Machine Learning technology are driving much of the innovation in precision medicine in the health care.
 The healthcare institutions pursue precision medicine programs as providers continue to integrate genomic and molecular evidence in their clinical treatment decisions.
 Precision medicine is essential for the medicine to be developed, and the technology to handle the large volumes of data required is critical to its success.

 With the new data obtained from multiple researches, CAR-T treatments, increasingly available genetic testing, and other applications, the concept of precision medicine begins to be a reality.
 As this new data-driven, personalized treatment plans continue to become a part of clinical practice in advanced care environments such as oncology and mental illness, it is now time to assess the shortcomings of existing IT technology structures in the broader clinical use of medicine.